Learn to cook the Balinese way!

 The Bali Cooking School is situated in Bali’s south, on the Bukit Peninsular central to Kuta and Nusa Dua and approximately a half hour drive from each it was easy to get to from our hotel at Nusa Dua.

 Strong fishy odours (perhaps not so fresh fish) wafted through the air on the humid summer morning.
-Chickens were being carved up on big heavy boards in preparation for sale.
+Chickens were being carved up on big heavy boards in preparation for sale with other meats such as duck, goat and pork.

-Tables of galangal, turmeric, ginger, garlic, onions, sweet corn and other fresh fruit and vegetables were stacked neatly in rows on each.
-Women with woven baskets were intently inspecting the offerings before arguing loudly with the stall-holders to set an agreed price.
+Tables of fresh galangal, turmeric, ginger, garlic, shallots, onions, sweet corn and freshly picked mangos, lemons and bananas stacked neatly in rows.
+Women with woven baskets were intently inspecting the offerings before arguing loudly with the stall-holders in order to agree on a price.

-Our driver cum tour guide talked about the traditional food we would need to buy so that we could cook the specialties for the day and walked us through each of the stalls talking to us about the unfamiliar spices, herbs and roots that were on display.
+Our driver/tour guide talked about the traditional food we would need to buy so that we could cook the specialties for the day and walked us through each of the stalls talking to us about the many unfamiliar spices, herbs and roots that were on display.
+Darwin has such an asian population that many of these were familiar to us, however many I’d not seen before.

 Trevor and I met an enterprising lady who encouraged us to pose ‘Balinese style’ much to other stall holders enjoyment!
-She was insistent that we had our photo taken together!
+She was insistent that we had our photo taken together and dressed me in her sarong so that I looked ‘traditional’!

 Balinese woven offerings

-Our first task was to make offerings to the gods which comprised of weaving a pandanus tray to hold flowers and other gifts to offer.
+Our first task was to make floral offerings to the gods which comprised of weaving a pandanus tray to hold flowers and other gifts to offer.
+These were placed around the stone monument in the garden before we started cooking.

 Our teacher was a very switched-on young man (21 years old) studying hospitality and very good at sharing his skills and knowledge about cooking – the Balinese way.